 Governance, risk and compliance

 Inpay enjoys superior levels of security because it operates within the international banking ecosystem and employs an additional range of checks on every one of its partners before allowing them access to the network.
-Inpay is regulated by the Danish Financial Supervisory Authority and Polyreg – a self-regulatory organization under FINMA and meets or exceeds national and international requirements including the Wolfsberg Standards guidance for international payments and electronic transmission of funds.
+Inpay is regulated by the Danish Financial Supervisory Authority and in other jurisdictions and meets or exceeds national and international requirements including the Wolfsberg Standards guidance for international payments and electronic transmission of funds and the FATCA recommendations.

 All activity across the Inpay network is centrally reported and reviewed by management operationally.
 Real-time reporting across our products and territories builds accurate and transparent profiles of our partners and feeds into our risk management and compliance structures.
 Each regional office remains subject to both local requirements and our international governance structure, located centrally.